 Why books? – Put simply, we love books and we suspect you do too.
 Online publishing has many great benefits – the ability to hyperlink, minimum cost, etc. – but there is nothing like feeling a book’s weight in your hand, reading words as ink and seeing images on paper.
 It’s been a true pleasure and honour to publish online such a wonderful collection of essays over the years, and we feel that this is the next logical step to giving them the platform they deserve.
 Of course, this leap from screen to book also means you can take your beloved PDR wherever you desire, far beyond the reaches of the internet’s myriad distractions: to be perused by lamplight, in bed, the garden, on trains, upon the back of a horse rampaging across desert plains, whatever takes your fancy.

-When will the book arrive? – US orders should expect a time of around 2 to 3 weeks, for non-US destinations it should be around 3 or 4 weeks.
-We know this is a long time to wait but we don’t currently have the resources to do it another way.
-(Need to change your delivery address?
-No problem, just email Adam at [email protected])
+When will the book arrive? – The final delivery date will vary depending on your location.
+US orders should expect a time of around 2 to 3 weeks (though could be more like 4 weeks for December), for non-US destinations it should be around 3 or 4 weeks.
+We know this is a long time to wait but we don’t currently have the resources to do it any other way.

 If I want buy a number of different books can I pay for them all together? – If paying by card they will have to be purchased separately.
 If paying using PayPal you can bundle them together in the same transaction.
 For both methods of payment, multiple copies of the same book can be purchased together in one transaction.

 Will I have to pay import/customs fees on the delivery? – US orders, no you will not.
 For non-US orders it varies according to the laws of your destination country, but probably not.
 Books do not incur import duty in most countries around the world and other charges such as VAT are unlikely for orders as small as 1 or 2 books, but for larger orders there is a chance.
 Please see your local customs laws for more information.